LiveXiv -- A Multi-Modal Live Benchmark Based on Arxiv Papers Content: Results Analysis

 \subsection{Experimental Results}

-\textbf{Results on entire dataset:} We evaluated 17 large multi-modal models (LMMs) across two prominent tasks, VQA and TQA.
+\textbf{Results on LiveXiv v1:} We evaluated 17 LMMs across two prominent tasks, VQA and TQA.
 Table \ref{tab:vqa_domains} provides a detailed summary of the performance across both tasks.
-One interesting observation is the Claude's superior performance across the board.
+One interesting observation is Claude's superior performance on all tasks.
 This substantial performance gap suggests that Claude's architecture and underlying methodologies are particularly well-suited for both VQA and TQA tasks.
-The results align with other relatively close benchmarks, DocVQA \citep{mathew2021docvqa}, ChartQA \citep{masry-etal-2022-chartqa} and AI2D \citep{ai2d}, where we see a similar trend, Claude has significantly higher performance over the runner-up models such as Qwen2-VL, \gpt and InternVL2-8B.
+The results align with other relatively close benchmarks, DocVQA \citep{mathew2021docvqa}, ChartQA \citep{masry-etal-2022-chartqa} and AI2D \citep{ai2d}, where we see a similar trend: Claude has significantly higher performance over the runner-up models such as Qwen2-VL, \gpt and InternVL2-8B.
 See Table \ref{tab:static_benchmarks} for more details.
 However, a notable caveat is that Claude plays an integral role in the question-filtering process, which may introduce a potential bias in favor of questions it is predisposed to solve effectively.
 This implies that while Claude’s overall performance remains strong, the evaluation might not fully reflect its robustness to novel or more diverse question types outside the scope of this filtering.
+Surprisingly, \gpt has low performance.
+To understand the root cause of this observation, we experimented with various hyper-parameters such as temperature, image resolution, and diverse textual prompts.
+Nevertheless, these all yielded similar results.

 We further observe that newer models, such as InternVL2-8B and Qwen2-VL, consistently outperform older models like LLaVA-1.6 and Idefics2, suggesting rapid advancements in LMM development over the past few months.
 This trend highlights the continual improvement in both architecture and training paradigms, leading to better generalization across multi-modal tasks.